-Essentially, Instagram Stories is nearly identical to that of Snapchat Stories, where users can send photos and videos that disappear after a certain length of time after the receiver views them.
+Instagram Stories is nearly identical to Snapchat Stories, where users can send photos and videos that disappear after a certain length of time after the receiver views them.

-If you’re an eCommerce merchant, this is an excellent opportunity for you to share more than just the picture-perfect moments that you’ve carefully worked into your marketing strategy.
-You can now share those random and real moments—the ones that can show a different side of your business and your brand.
+If you’re an eCommerce merchant, this is an excellent opportunity to share more than just the picture-perfect moments you’ve carefully worked into your marketing strategy.
+You can now share those random and genuine moments that show a different side of your business and your brand.

-The potential with this new feature is huge, and marketers shouldn’t waste this opportunity.
+The potential of this new feature is enormous, and marketers shouldn’t waste this opportunity.
 Here are six tips to help you begin promoting your eCommerce brand with Instagram Stories:

 1. Tease New Products, Promotions, and Content